Griefed/docker-Curseforge-Bot/README.md

 PUID | for UserID
 PGID | for GroupID
 DISCORD_BOT_TOKEN | Your discord bot-token
-DISCORD_CHANNEL_ID | The ID of the channel you want the bot to post in PROJECT_ID | The ID of your Curseforge project
+DISCORD_CHANNEL_ID | The ID of the channel you want the bot to post in.
+When using `ijo42-latest` this Channel ID must the be one from your webhook URL.
+PROJECT_ID | The ID of your Curseforge project
 ROLE_ID | (Optional) The ID of the discord role mentioned when the bot makes a post FILE_LINK | `direct`-link to file or `curse`forge-link on project page or `nolink`.